-Review: "Symphony of Enchanted Lands" by the band Rhapsody of Fire
+Review: "Symphony of Enchanted Lands" by the Italian Power Metal Band Rhapsody of Fire

 Some Information about the Album Symphony of Enchanted Lands and the Concept Album Topic

 The second studio album by Italian power metal band Rhapsody of Fire is called "Symphony of Enchanted Lands" and it is known as the second chapter in the Emerald Sword saga.
 Joining the band at this time on bass guitar is Alessandro Lotta.
 Joining him to play the keyboards is Alex Staropoli.
 Still present are the thundering riffs and drum sounds that we heard on the first album.
 I used to have this album but then my musical tastes went through a sort of evolution where I just got into other bands like Rotting Christ, Arch Enemy, and Lacuna Coil.
 Rhapsody of Fire’s albums tend to be concept albums that tell a certain story.
 Thus, this concept style album is similar in nature to Blind Guardian or Fates Warning with their album A Pleasant Shade of Gray.

 What Are These Songs About?